Trump’s Border Surge Set to Collide With Overloaded Courts

 The strain on the immigration court system has been building for years.
 Between 2002 and 2013, there was a 300 percent increase in funding for immigration enforcement, but only a 70 percent increase for immigration courts, according to the Migration Policy Institute, a nonpartisan think tank.

 So far, Trump has also focused on immigration enforcement rather than the court system.
-Plans to achieved Trump’s goal of 5,000 additional border patrol agents and 10,000 immigration and customs enforcement agents, mandated in his Jan.
+Plans to achieved Trump’s goal of 5,000 additional Border Patrol agents and 10,000 Immigration and Customs Enforcement agents, mandated in his Jan.
 25 executive order, are already racing ahead.

-Last month, DHS Secretary John Kelly directed federal agencies to begin hiring thousands of new border patrol and immigration enforcement agents, subject to resources.
+Last month, DHS Secretary John Kelly directed federal agencies to begin hiring to match Trump’s mandate, subject to resources.
 Meanwhile, Customs and Border Patrol has advised relaxing hiring requirements in order to speed up the process, and estimated it could take five years and cost about $2.2 billion to help fill out CBP’s ranks.

-Meanwhile, the Department of Justice plans to deploy 50 judges to the border to deal with an expected increase in proceedings to quickly deport people.
+The Department of Justice has said it plans to deploy 50 judges to the border to deal with an expected increase in proceedings to quickly deport people.
 But these judges will be chosen from the existing pool of 300 immigration judges already struggling under a heavy caseload, and doesn’t represent any new hirings.
 The department needs 224 additional judges to reduce the backlog and handle incoming cases, the nonprofit Human Rights First estimates.

-A blueprint budget released by the Trump Administration Thursday showed clear priorities: It allocates $314 million to help in the border enforcement hiring effort, and $1.5 billion extra towards detention and deportation.
+A blueprint budget released by the Trump administration Thursday showed clear priorities: It allocates $314 million to help in the border enforcement hiring effort, and $1.5 billion extra towards detention and deportation.
 It called for much less to go towards the courts, allocating $80 million for hiring more immigration judges, to eventually reach a total of 449.
 Trump will need Congress to approve funding for these plans.

 One problem for the court system is that immigration judges are housed under the Department of Justice and so are funded separately from DHS.
 “Most people don’t realize we are a separate agency from DHS, including Congress when they are funding,” said Dana Leigh Marks, President of the National Association of Immigration Judges, told Foreign Policy.